 Not all private academies qualify.
 The institution must be a 'vocational skills lifelong vocational education academy' (직업기술 분야 평생직업교육학원) as defined under Korea's Lifelong Education Act and Academy Act.
 In practice, this includes:

 Note: even if a program is nominally vocational, D-4-6 is NOT issued for one-time courses or short workshops.
 The training program must be a structured, multi-month curriculum at a designated institution.
-Programs that run for 20 months or more and result in an officially recognized domestic qualification certificate may provide a pathway to E-7 employment.
+Programs that run for 20 months or more and result in an officially recognized domestic qualification certificate may provide a pathway to employment.

 The standard D-4-6 initial grant is up to 1 year, renewable.
 The residency manual's stay cost standard for D-4-6 trainees follows the same benchmark as D-4-1 language students (the current figure is approximately KRW 3.5–4.5 million per year in demonstrable financial resources, though exact amounts vary).